 Exactly a year ago today, I hit “publish” on my first post for Lemon Baby: grilled Mediterranean-style octopus, which remains one of my most popular posts.
 Our first blog birthday coincides with my own birthday, which was yesterday.
 As I said in the octopus post, I am one of those people who genuinely wants to spend their birthdays cooking a sumptuous meal.
 And if I make the mistake of asking my oldest kid for input, his answer is always going to be “clams and mussels.”
 It may seem odd that a five-year-old can get jazzed about shellfish, but jazzed he is.
 We have been known to fork-fight for the errant, shell-less morsels at the bottom of the bowl.
+These Coconut Milk Steamed Clams with Ginger and Lime were a hit with both the littles and the bigs this birthday.

 A lot can happen in a year (a new job and a new house, to name a few) but one thing remains constant: Lemon Baby is and forever will be a labor of love–a love of seriously good food.
 This spring, I took a little hiatus from posting.
 Social media was easy to keep up with, but the process of cooking, styling, photographing, editing, and writing just wasn’t happening.
 I was in a state of turmoil from all the changes occurring in our lives, and for the first time in my life, cooking seemed more of a chore than something I have always done for stress relief.
 Little kids are hell on dinnertime.